magento/merchdocs/src/catalog/search-configuration.md

    - For **Search Suggestions Count**, enter the number of search suggestions to offer.

    - To show the number of results found for each suggestion, set **Show Results for Each Suggestion** to `Yes`.

-1. To offer recommendations, set **Enable Search Recommendations** to `Yes` and do the following:

-   - For **Search Recommendation Count**, enter the number of recommendations to offer.

-   - To show the number of results found for each recommendation, set **Show Results Count for Each Recommendation** to `Yes`.

 ## Step 4: Configure Minimum Terms to Match